 A blast chiller compressor is generally larger than those on other refrigerated equipment because of the need to bring the temperature down quickly to safe holding levels.
 For that reason, they will produce more noise and heat.
 A remote refrigeration system, installed on the roof or outside your building, can put that heat and noise outside instead of in your kitchen, creating a more comfortable working environment.

-- Some models include a probe that can be inserted into food to ensure that it's reached the desired temperature.
+- Some blast freezers include probes that can be inserted into food to ensure it's reached the desired temperature.

 - To prevent costly breakdowns, auto defrost features melt ice that naturally collects on the coil.